Don't let aphids ruin your garden. Use these tips to keep your plants safe.

 Aphids range in color from green to yellow, brown, red, or even black.
-All of them suck sap from your plants, causing leaf curling or yellowing.
-Bigger infestations can distort or even kill new growth shoots.
+All aphids suck sap from your plants, causing leaf curling or yellowing.
+Bigger infestations of aphids can distort or even kill new growth shoots.
 Aphids also excrete a sugary substance called honeydew.

 Your plants may show a side effect of an aphid infestation: a black fungus called sooty mold.
-It grows on honeydew and blocks the amount of light that gets to your plant (but is otherwise harmless).
+This after-effect of aphids grows on honeydew and blocks the amount of light that gets to your plant (but is otherwise harmless).
 Wash your plant leaves with water to get rid of the honeydew and sooty mold.

 Attract beneficial insects: Plant flowers, such as marigolds, calendula, sunflower, daisy, alyssum, or dill nearby to attract beneficial insects that attack and kill aphids.
 Ladybugs are especially fond of aphids.